AIExxplorer/AIExxplorer_Discord_Bot/TASKS.md

 [ ] - Create a Actions workflow
 [ ] - Create a first Release
 [ ] - Create a first Package
+[ ] - Create a Milestones
+[ ] - Select Team Members for Code Review